I Thought I Needed Better Prompts. I Needed a System.

 󰃭 2026-01-17

-The first results were surprisingly good.
-The AI captured structure and nuance well enough that I kept going.
-For a brief moment, it felt like I’d solved the problem.
+The first results were exceptionally good—the AI captured structure and nuance far better than I expected.
+For a brief moment, it felt like I had solved the problem with just a few clever prompts.

 From Script to System